dakilaledesma/intro-ml/hw3-tutorial.md

 Where:
 * Units represents the amount of neurons per layer
 * Activation represents the activation function used in that layer

+**Keep in mind that the last layer you add is your output layer.
+Therefore, it should have the same number of neurons to the output shape that you need.** For example, we are training on digits from 0-9, giving us 10 different categories.
+This is the reason why the last layer we add has 10 neurons/units.

 After adding all of your desired layers, let's compile the model using model.compile().
 ```python